 Our E-resources Guide gives you access to additional online resources such as subject databases to help you broaden your research.
 There are lots of resources to explore, which you can sort by subject area or category (such as newspapers or statistics).

-You can find details of all University of York PhD theses (and some Masters dissertations) via YorSearch.
-Many of these are available to view online, but some are only available to view in the Library (we can't send them via Postal Loans).
+We provide access to select University of York theses and dissertations for students.
+Many of these are available to view online, but some are only available to view in the Library (we can't send them via the Book Delivery service).
 Contact us if you would like a photocopy of all or part of a thesis.

 Your contact details

 Please ensure that we are using the correct email address for you by checking My Library Account.